hpc/charliecloud/doc-src/ch-fromhost_desc.rst

 Notes
 =====

+Symbolic links are dereferenced, i.e., the files pointed to are injected, not the links themselves.

-Do not include symlinks to shared libraries.
+As a corollary, do not include symlinks to shared libraries.
 These will be re-created by :code:`ldconfig`.

 There are two alternate approaches for nVidia GPU libraries: